PagerDuty Automation Actions

 View Automation Action Output

-You can view logs captured from Runbook and Process Automation in the Automation Actions Log tab on an incident's details page.
+You can view logs captured from Runbook Automation (SaaS and Self-Hosted) in the Automation Actions Log tab on an incident's details page.
 Each entry in the table corresponds to an Automation Action or Runbook Automation Job.
 You can expand the entry to see the job's targeted nodes and the steps executed against each node.

 1. Navigate to an incident's details page and select Automation Actions Log tab to see in progress and completed actions results.